stella

 What to know before you search

-Eligibility often depends on disease activity, prior medications tried, joint damage on imaging, and antibody status (anti-CCP, rheumatoid factor).
+Eligibility typically depends on disease activity level, which prior medications you've tried, and sometimes antibody status like rheumatoid factor or anti-CCP.

 What types of trials are currently open